panchwald-glitch/voice-to-text-and-text-to-voice-converter/README.md

-This project is a dual-function converter that allows users to speak and convert speech into text, and also enter text and convert it into speech.
-It uses the Web Speech API, available in most modern browsers, to enable hands-free voice input and natural-sounding speech output.
+# 🎙️ Voice-to-Text & Text-to-Voice Converter

+A web application built using **HTML, CSS, and JavaScript** that allows users to:
+- Speak into their microphone and convert speech to text (Voice → Text)
+- Enter text and convert it to speech (Text → Voice)

+This application leverages the **Web Speech API**, supporting real-time voice recognition and text-to-speech synthesis in modern browsers.

+---

-✨ Features
+## 🚀 Features

-🎤 Voice to Text
+- **Voice to Text (Speech Recognition):**

-Converts speech into written text in real time

-Start/Stop recording with a single click
+  - Start / stop voice recording

-Displays transcribed text instantly
+  - Real-time display of transcribed text

-Supports multiple languages (depending on browser support)
+  - Supports different languages (if browser supports)

-🔊 Text to Voice
+- **Text to Voice (Speech Synthesis):**

-Converts typed text into speech
+  - Type text in an input box

-Allows users to listen to the typed content
+  - Click a button to hear the typed text spoken aloud

-Adjustable voice options depending on browser

-Works without any external library

-🖥️ User Interface

-Clean and responsive UI

-Simple buttons for both actions
+  - Use default browser voices (or available voices)

+- **Clean & Responsive UI:**
+  - Simple buttons, clear layout
-Works on desktop and supported mobile browsers
+  - Works on desktop, and compatible mobile browsers (if supported)

+---

+## 🛠️ Technologies Used

+- **HTML5** — Structure of the page
+- **CSS3** — Styling and layout
+- **JavaScript** — Core logic for voice recognition and synthesis
+- **Web Speech API**
+  - `SpeechRecognition` for voice → text :contentReference[oaicite:3]{index=3}
+  - `speechSynthesis` for text → voice (text-to-speech) :contentReference[oaicite:4]{index=4}

+---